Glossary of Terms and AcronymsNOTE: The use of the term ‘Avondale’ through this document refers to Avondale University College

 Academic Encumbrance: An encumbrance placed in a student’s record which identifies a status of academic probation exists.

-Academic Integrity: Involves undertaking academic activity in a responsible way so as to ensure that information and ideas are generated and communicated in an honest and ethical way and that use of other’s ideas and writing are acknowledged.
+Academic Integrity: Involves undertaking academic activity in a responsible way so as to ensure that information and ideas are generated and communicated honestly and ethically and that use of other’s ideas and writing are acknowledged.
+See the Academic Integrity Policy at http://www.avondale.edu.au/about/policies/

-Academic Probation: An academic status which reveals the student has failed 50% or more of the units in which he/she was enrolled in a teaching period.
+Academic Probation: An academic status which identifies the student has failed 50% or more of the units in which he/she was enrolled in a teaching period, or a student has had to show cause or appeal in regard to their unsatisfactory academic progress and it has been upheld.

 Academic Misconduct: Is undertaking academic activity, either deliberately or imprudently, that can result in unmerited advantage.
-It may take several forms including, but not limited to, plagiarism, cheating in examinations, falsification of data, and incorrectly ascribing authorship in group projects.
+It may take several forms including, but not limited to, plagiarism, collusion, incorrectly ascribing authorship in group projects, cheating in examinations and falsification of data.

 Administrative Encumbrance: An encumbrance in a student’s record which prohibits access to certain services, usually due to a financial debt with Avondale.
 May also be due to the existence of a requirement to ‘show cause’ why enrolment should not be discontinued, or having not completed AIM.